 - Endpoint Security Management: Prevention, Detection, Response, Remediation

 - Firewall Management

-- Addressing key malicious behavior, including: Data exfiltration and sabotage, command and control activities, user account anomalies, malware and persistence mechanisms, and
+- Addressing key malicious behavior, including: data exfiltration and sabotage, command and control activities, user account anomalies, malware and persistence mechanisms

 This assessment is designed to help organizations discover critical unknowns that may be lurking in systems, waiting to be a source of future compromise.

-- Internal scanning addressed all internal asets suhc as workstations, intranet servers, and printers for Trojans, improper configurations, peer-to-peer file sharing programs.
+- Internal scanning addresses all internal assets such as workstations, intranet servers, and printers for Trojans, improper configurations, peer-to-peer file sharing programs.

 Penetration testing goes beyond vulnerability scanning to use multistep and multivector attack scenarios that first find vulnerabilities and then attempt to exploit them to move deeper into the enterprise infrastructure.
-A penetration test performed on Internet-facing assets is an External Penetration Test (EPT).
-A penetration test performed on internal facing assets is an Internal Penetration Test (IPT).
+A penetration test performed on Internet-facing assets is an External Penetration Test (EPT), while a penetration test performed on internal-facing assets is an Internal Penetration Test (IPT).